derjayjay/betcoin/README.md

 ## Getting started

-The repository contains two subfolders, `./client` and `./backend`, for the respective subproject.
+The repository contains two sub-folders, `./client` and `./backend`, for the respective subproject.

 ### Running the client locally

 To run the client locally, enter the `./client` folder and install the Node dependencies.
-Copy the content of `.env.template` to a new file `.env` and update it whereever your backend is running.
+Copy the content of `.env.template` to a new file `.env` and update it wherever your backend is running.

 Finally, you can launch the client.